Ever Wanted To Look And Feel Like Tom Brady? Here's Your Roadmap

 Ever wanted to be an elite athlete—or just feel like one?
-Tom Brady's new book, The TB12 Method: How to Achieve a Lifetime of Sustained Peak Performance, will detail all of the star athlete's secrets to success.
-He'll cover exactly what to eat, how to move, and how to hack your brain and body for ultimate success on and off the field.
+Tom Brady's book, The TB12 Method: How to Achieve a Lifetime of Sustained Peak Performance, details all of the star athlete's secrets to success.
+He covers exactly what to eat, how to move, and how to hack your brain and body for ultimate success on and off the field.

-Brady has already sealed his reputation in the wellness world, with his Purple Carrot meal plan collab and his $200 TB12 Nutrition Manual, a "living document" with 89 Tom-approved recipes (the first printing sold out almost immediately).
+Brady is an authority in the wellness world, with his Purple Carrot meal plan collab and his $200 TB12 Nutrition Manual, a "living document" with 89 Tom-approved recipes (the first printing sold out almost immediately).

 He's shared details of his strict diet before: eighty percent of what he and wife Gisele eat is vegetable, explained his personal chef, Allen Campbell.
 "And whole grains: brown rice, quinoa, millet, beans.
 The other 20 percent is lean meats: grass-fed organic steak, duck every now and then, and chicken.
 As for fish, I mostly cook wild salmon."